Frequently Asked Questions About Christianity, Answered Honestly!

 Why Did God Forbid Mixing Linen and Wool Threads

-ne of the questions that is frequently asked of Christians is, "Why Did God Forbid Mixing Linen and Wool Threads?"
-This verse is often cited in the standard argument that skeptics give to mock Biblical prohibitions, because it appears to them to be so trivial and completely ignored in modern theology.
-Many Christians are also puzzled as to why God would make such a law, and what it would possibly mean for us today?
-There are two places in the Bible that prohibit wearing clothing mingled with linen and wool, and in both instances the references are clearly in the context of other prohibitions against mixing diverse animals or seeds together.
-This precept is listed in both Leviticus and in the book of Deuteronomy:
+ne of the questions that is frequently asked of Christians is, "Why did God forbid mixing wool and linen threads?"
+What's wrong with mixing wool and linen?
+In fact, the pertinent verse is often cited in the standard argument that skeptics give to mock Biblical prohibitions, because it appears to be so trivial and is generally completely ignored in modern Christianity.
+Many Christians are also puzzled about why God would make such a law, and what it could possibly mean for us today?
+There are two places in the Bible that prohibit wearing clothing mingled with linen and wool, and in both instances the references are clearly in the context of segregation or prohibitions against mixing different animals or seeds.
+This God authored precept is listed in both the books of Leviticus and Deuteronomy:

 Deuteronomy 22:9-11